rsnemmen/riaf-sed/README.md

 When I get lots of NaN and FAILED! results from the dynamics code for a broad range of eigenvalues given some values of the basic parameters, try changing slightly the boundary conditions.
 (11/6)

 To get the spectrum of the SSD you just need to run the dynamics code.
 (11/21)

-# Todo

-X Write a Perl program to drive the ADAF codes.

-X Understand what the code does: look Manmoto+97 and Narayan+97, global solutions check the proper behavior of the solution for v_r/c_s

-X Ideas for making the code automatic:
-- search eigenvalue space
-- set a limit time for computations (like 20-30 sec), then switch to the next value
-	- wait if program runs for too long
-	- if so, kill it
-	- how to identify the child?
-- see if the program crashes
-- test if Mach > 1 in the inner regions and Mach decreases outwards
-- test for smoothness nearby the sonic point

-Compare L from dynamics to L from spectrum.

-Find out why the Mac g77 compiler does not work, while the gfortran linux compiler works.
-- compare results from g77, gfortran in the two architectures X - install gfortran on ilarion

-X Understand and modify the new spectrum code.

-11/21: how to set the range of Comptonization correctly? why the mismatch between mdot in the adaf and ssd spectra? where does the code hang?

-# Questions

-X What are the input parameters?
-List them and ask confirmation.
-What about y(1)=rout?
-Ask about the meaning of some variables.

-X How to get the transonic solution?

-X When I run the code I notice that I get "nice" transonic solutions for slightly different values of the shooting parameter (or eigenvalue).
-Illustrate with the BCs I have now for 2.3 and 2.31.
-How to pick the correct solution?

-X What values of the boundary conditions should I pick?
-Or do I keep them the same?

-X How to make the search of eigenvalues automatic?

 # Software